matloff/regtools/README.md

 > parvsnonparplot(lmout,qeKNN(pef,'wageinc',25))
 ```

+We specified k = 25 nearest neighbors.

 ![result](inst/images/PrgEngFit.png)

 There is some suggestion here that the linear model tends to
 underpredict at low and high wage values.
+If the analyst wished to use
+a linear model, she would investigate further, possibly adding quadratic
+terms to the model.

+### random forests

 (UNDER CONSTRUCTION)